hasura/graphql-engine/docs/graphql/manual/schema/basics.rst

     where: article_bool_exp!
   ): article_mutation_response

-See the :doc:`API reference <../api-reference/index>` for more details.
+See the :doc:`query <../api-reference/query>` and :doc:`mutation <../api-reference/mutation>`
+API references for the full specifications

 Try basic GraphQL queries
 -------------------------